howerj/cdb/readme.md

 upon an macro.
 This complicates the build system along with every piece of software that is dependent on those optional calls.
-The most common function to be optionally compiled in are test suite related functions if they are present.
-For good reason these test suites might need to be removed from builds (as they might take up large amounts of space for code even if they are not needed, which is at a premium in embedded systems with limited flash memory).
+The most common function to be optionally compiled in are test suite related functions if they are present, another is logging.
+For good reason these test suites might need to be removed from builds (as they might take up large amounts of space for their code even if they are not needed, which is at a premium in embedded systems with limited flash memory).

 The header often contains code like this: